C code unit testing on a shoestring

 #include "instrum.h"

-To achieve this variable behavior, we construct "instrum.h" to begin with the following passage:
+To achieve this variable behavior, we construct instrum.h to look as follows:

 #ifdef INSTRUM_HEADER